Stability in the high-dimensional cohomology of congruence subgroups: Koszulness of the Steinberg monoid of a field

+\begin{remark} Let $W$ be a $d$-dimensional subspace of $K^n$.
+Let $B = (v_1, \dots, v_d)$ be an ordered basis of $W$, and let $M$ be a matrix whose $i$-th column is $v_i$ written in the standard basis of $K^n$.
+Then $\PBW_{W}$ consists of column vectors in matrices obtained by multiplying $M$ with a $d \times d$ unit lower triangular matrix on the right. \end{remark}

 To prove \autoref{thm:Koszulness-of-Steinberg}, it suffices to show that the homology of $\ol{\cB}^n_{\ast}(\St)$ is supported in homological degree $n$.
 We now describe $\ol{\cB}^n_{\ast}(\St)$ in more detail.
 Since we are only interested in internal degree $n$, we can work with the $K$-vector space $K^n$ and its subspaces.
-In particular, we note that Given a subspace $W$ of $K^n$, we describe below a PBW-like basis of $\St(W)$.
+In particular, we note that where we note that a simple tensor $a_{W_1} \otimes \cdots \otimes a_{W_s}$ in $\St(W_1) \otimes_{\bk} \cdots \otimes_{\bk} \St(W_s)$ is denoted as $[a_{W_1}| \cdots | a_{W_s}]$ as is conventional for the Bar construction.
+Given a subspace $W$ of $K^n$, we describe below a PBW-like basis of $\St(W)$.
 Let the dimension of $W$ be $d \le n$.
 We now assign to $W$ a canonical subset $S_W \subset [n]$ of size $d$, a canonical $K$-basis $B_W$ of $W$, and a canonical PBW-like $\bk$-basis, denoted $\PBW_W$, of $\St(W)$: \begin{enumerate} \item Let $v_1, \ldots, v_d$ be a basis of $W$.
 Put $v_1, \ldots, v_d$ as column vectors (with respect to the standard basis of $K^n$) in an $n \times d$ matrix $M$. \item Let $N$ be the column-reduced Echelon form of $M$.
-Recall that the column-reduced Echelon form is unique and does not depend on the choice of $v_1, \ldots, v_d$ made earlier. \item Define $S_W$ to be the set of row indices that contain a leading one in $N$, and define $B_W$ to be the columns of $N$.
+Recall that the column-reduced Echelon form (transpose of a row-reduced Echelon form) is unique and does not depend on the choice of $v_1, \ldots, v_d$ made earlier. \item Define $S_W$ to be the set of row indices that contain a leading one in $N$, and define $B_W$ to be the columns of $N$.
 Note that there is a natural ordering on $B_W$ coming from column indices. \item Define $\PBW_{W}$ to be the basis as described in \autoref{prop:unipotent-basis-of-steinbergs} with respect to the ordered basis $B_W$. \end{enumerate}

 Note here that we can think of $S_W$ as the index of the lexicographically least nonzero Pl\"ucker-coordinate of $W$.
 As an example, suppose $n = 4$ and let $W$ be the subspace of $K^4$ of dimension $d= 3$ generated by the columns of the following matrix $M$: Since $M$ is in column-reduced Echelon form already, we have $N=M$.
-By definition, we have $S_W = \{1, 3,4 \}$, and $B_W$ consists of rows of $M$.
-Moreover, $\PBW_{W}$ consists of rows of matrices of the following form:
+By definition, we have $S_W = \{1, 3,4 \}$, and $B_W$ consists of columns of $M$.
+Moreover, $\PBW_{W}$ consists of columns matrices of the following form (see \autoref{rem:lower-triangular}):